The universe recently presented me with a very interesting moral dilemma. A big one. It’s really, really fascinating to see what went through my head.

 My iPad hadn’t connected to the internet for a while, so I thought that maybe it was just having a hissy fit and downloading random old messages in a bizarre order.
 I carried on with my conversation with Child W, but as I was doing that, more random messages appeared, including some from me that had nothing to do with the conversation that Child W & I were currently engaged in.

 I was getting more and more confused.
-I spent a few enjoyable minutes cursing the incompetence of iCloud, the idiocy of Apple for creating something that could lead to an occurrence like this, and the annoying glitches of technology in general for a while before a thought hit me: what if iCloud has arbitrarily added someone else’s phone number to my iMessages?
+I spent a few enjoyable minutes cursing the incompetence of iCloud, the idiocy of Apple for creating something that could lead to an occurrence like this, and the annoying glitches of technology in general for a while before a thought hit me: what if iCloud has randomly added someone else’s phone number to my iMessages?
 It’s done that occasionally in the past and if it had done it again that would explain everything.
 I did a bit of scouting round and sure enough, iMessage had arbitrarily checked a box to add one of the kids’ numbers to my list of contact numbers.
 But only on my iPad.
 Not on my phone or my laptop, just my iPad.
 It was one nice, puzzling, final touch to the mix; the icing on the cake, so to speak.

 What all this meant was that I now had access to the innermost sanctum, the holiest of holy places, the Area 51 of one of my children’s existences: their text messages.